-The efficient design of transport layer protocols is a crucial and hot research topic in the research area of NSIN.
-Reliable transmission, congestion control, and flow control are three main responsibilities of the transport layer protocol of NSIN.
+The efficient design of transport layer protocols is a crucial and hot research topic in the research area of NSINs.

+{\textbf{Discussion:}} Reliable transmission, congestion control, and flow control are three main responsibilities of the transport layer protocol of NSIN.
 Particularly, a transport layer protocol in NSIN must be designed to ensure reliable transmission.
 Certainly, as different types of applications may have diverse requirements for transmission reliability and latency, transport layer protocols should support diverse reliability levels for diverse vertical applications.
 Congestion control is a key function of the transport layer protocol.
 A congested NSIN will result in a decrease in the packet delivery ratio and an increase in the E2E transmission latency.
 Therefore, efficient congestion control mechanisms should be designed for NSIN to avoid data congestion.
 Besides, flow control is a crucial function of the transport layer protocol to tackle the possible overload issue at a receiver.

 TCP is the most widely used transport layer protocol; however, the application of conventional TCP to NSIN faces many challenges: 1) TCP's flow control relies on a framing mechanism, and the size of the congestion control window fluctuates continuously, making it unable to adapt to the changing network topology.
 Additionally, accurately estimating the round-trip time (RTT) remains a challenging issue.
 2) TCP will suffer from significant performance degradation mainly due to the frequent handover in NSIN; 3) besides, complex network structures, inconsistent communication protocols, and incompatible network equipment greatly degrade the performance of conventional TCP when applying in NSIN.